1242035/spree/guides/src/content/user/orders/entering_orders.md

 ![Edit Shipping Options](../../../images/user/orders/edit_shipping_options.jpg)

 Click the "Save" icon to confirm your change.
-Your Spree site will re-calculate the shipping, any relevant adjustments, and total for your order.
+Your Viauco site will re-calculate the shipping, any relevant adjustments, and total for your order.

 ## Adjustments

-The Spree shopping cart will automatically add the cost of the Shipping Method to your order as an adjustment - you can change or remove this.
+The Viauco shopping cart will automatically add the cost of the Shipping Method to your order as an adjustment - you can change or remove this.

 ### Editing Adjustments